 A bonus to visiting the Hungarian National Gallery is the views from the ramps leading to the museum and the views from its balconies.

-The museum does offer discounted rates for certain age groups, families with 2 or more children, and groups of 15 or more people.
+The museum does offer discounted rates for specific age groups, families with 2 or more children, and groups of 15 or more people.

 The Hungarian National Gallery has two other places within the museum that tourists can visit.

-- The Dome: Visitors can climb to the dome to enjoy magnificent views of the city at no additional cost.
+- The Dome: Visitors can climb to the dome for free and enjoy magnificent views of the city.

-I was interested in visiting the Habsburg Palatine Crypt so I reached out to the museum via email to get more information.
-Museum staff was responsive and it was an easy process to schedule a tour.
-Based on the emails, I understood the 20,000 HF fee to be per group and not per person.
-Unfortunately, due to the museum changing the start time for the tour, I had to cancel my reservation and was not able to visit the crypt.
+I was interested in visiting the Habsburg Palatine Crypt, so I emailed the museum to get more information.
+The museum staff was responsive, and it was easy to schedule a tour.
+Based on the emails, I understood the 20,000 HUF fee to be per group, not per person.
+Sadly, the museum changed the start time for the tour, and I was not able to participate in the tour.

 Travel Tip

-The Hungarian National Gallery sits on top of Castle Hill about a mile away from Matthias Church.
-And next to Matthias Church, one finds the Fisherman’s Bastion.
+The Hungarian National Gallery is situated on Castle Hill, approximately one mile away from Matthias Church and Fisherman’s Bastion.
 Given the proximity of these sites, I recommend visiting them on the same day.
-This will help you cut down on travel time especially if your hotel is on the other side of the river.
-There are several other nearby sites including the Hospital in the Rock and the Budapest History Museum.
+This will help you cut down on travel time, especially if your hotel is on the other side of the river.
+There are several other nearby sites, including the Hospital in the Rock and the Budapest History Museum.

 Resource